Purree/mustapp/README.md

     - load reviews from db
 35. In src/components/films/FriendsReviews.js you can add comment send logic.
 36. In src/components/films/FilmsBlock.js you can add loading films from db
+37. In src/components/films/FilmCrew.js you can add logic of person follow